David-Haim/concurrencpp/README.md

 	virtual void shutdown() noexcept = 0;

 	/*
-		Turns a callable into a suspended coroutine and schedules it to run in this executor using enqueue.
+		Turns a callable and its argument into a suspended coroutine and schedules it to run in this executor using enqueue.
+		Arguments are passed into the coroutine by decaying them first.
  		Throws errors::executor_shutdown exception if shutdown has been called before.
 	*/
-	template<class callable_type>
+	template<class callable_type, class ... argument_types>
-	void post(callable_type&& callable);
+	void post(callable_type&& callable, argument_types&& ... arguments);

 	/*
 		Like post, but returns a result object that marshals the asynchronous result.
 		Throws errors::executor_shutdown exception if shutdown has been called before.
 	*/
-	template<class callable_type>
-	result<type> submit(callable_type&& callable);
+	template<class callable_type, class ... argument_types>
+	auto submit(callable_type&& callable, argument_types&& ... arguments);

 	/*
 		Turns an array of callables into an array of suspended coroutines and schedules them to run in this executor using enqueue.